vaarg/GraphSpeeder/README.md

 ### [Invoke-MailboxAudit.ps1](Invoke-MailboxAudit.ps1)
 *GraphRunner supplement*

-Two-function mailbox audit.
+Three-function mailbox audit.
 Probes user mailboxes and Microsoft 365 group inboxes for read access, producing a unified accessible-mailboxes CSV.
-Then reads or searches messages from those that are accessible.
+Reads or searches messages from those that are accessible, with optional full body and attachment download.
+Searches previously saved bodies offline with zero API calls for opsec-safe repeated keyword searches.
 Designed to chain with `Resume-GroupAudit.ps1` output for group inbox discovery.
 Replaces `Invoke-GraphOpenInboxFinder`, which sets the HTTP status code in a variable that is never subsequently referenced, making every 401, 403, 404, and 429 response completely silent.

 > Full documentation: [wiki/MailboxAudit](https://github.com/vaarg/GraphSpeeder/wiki/MailboxAudit)